-Headway is also being made with Kinlytic®urokinase.
-Microbix is actively working with a U.S. agent on outreaches to potential out-licensing and development partners.
+Headway is also being made with Kinlytic[®] urokinase.
+Microbix has been actively working with a U.S. agent on outreaches to potential out-licensing and development partners.
+Multiple potential partners are now under confidentiality agreements and Microbix is engaged with assisting such parties in conducting due diligence on its "Data Room" materials.
 Management views progress as satisfactory at this stage and will likely update shareholders based on either of two process milestones, (i) executing a binding letter-of intent, or (ii) signing a definitive agreement.
-For LumiSort, it was determined that the financial terms being discussed with livestock sex selection industry participants might not support the carrying value of the related assets and this asset was therefore written-off in Q4 2018.
-With a zero value now assigned to LumiSort, any funds received from licensing the livestock-related or other applications of the technology should directly add to Microbix's earnings.